Laminar post-stall wakes of tapered swept wings: Results

 For tapered wings, the backward-swept LE effect can be observed by fixing the $\Lambda_\text{TE} = 0^\circ$ while the LE is swept backwards with $\Lambda_\text{LE} = 18.4^\circ$ and $30^\circ$ for $\lambda = 0.5$ and $0.27$, respectively.
-Such taper causes the wake shedding structures to move towards the wing tip region.
+For such wings, taper shifts the wake shedding structures closer to the wing tip.
 An opposite effect is shown in the top row of figure \ref{fig:qcritOverview}, for flows over forward-swept TE wings.
 These planforms have fixed $\Lambda_\text{LE} = 0^\circ$, while $\Lambda_\text{TE} = -18.4^\circ$ and $-30^\circ$ for $\lambda = 0.5$ and $0.27$, respectively.
-For these cases, we observe that taper reduces the tip vortex length and affects the topology of the root shedding structures.
-Let us further study the taper effect for highly swept wings, shown at the bottom row of figure \ref{fig:qcritOverview}, with a fixed $\Lambda_\text{LE} = 30^\circ$, while $\Lambda_\text{TE} = 11.6^\circ$ and $0^\circ$ for $\lambda = 0.5$ and $0.27$, respectively.
+For these cases, we observe that taper reduces the tip vortex length and changes the topology of the root shedding structures.
+Let us further study the taper effect for highly swept wings, shown at the bottom row of figure \ref{fig:qcritOverview}, with a fixed $\Lambda_\text{LE} = 30^\circ$, while $\Lambda_\text{TE} = 13.7^\circ$ and $0^\circ$ for $\lambda = 0.5$ and $0.27$, respectively.
 Here, taper increases the amplitude of wake oscillations.
-We further detail the discussions on the effects of LE and TE sweep in section \ref{sec:LEandTEsweep}.
+We further detail the discussions on the effects of taper, LE, and TE sweep in section \ref{sec:LEandTEsweep}.

-A variety of wake structures that appear around tapered wings, as seen in figure \ref{fig:qcritOverview}, calls for a proper characterization of the wake dynamics that associates its behavior with the wing planform geometry.
+The variety of wake structures that appear around tapered wings, as seen in figure \ref{fig:qcritOverview}, calls for a proper characterization of the wake dynamics that associates its behavior with the wing planform geometry.
 The above discussions suggest that taper affects the location where unsteadiness emerges and the characteristics of the vortical structures.
-In the following section, we map the wake characteristics of tapered wings.
+In the following section, we provide a map that characterized the wakes of tapered wings.